-Language: This event will be held in English
+Language: This event was held in English

 Québec has established itself as a circular economy leader and we invite you to join our discussion on how the circular economy can be implemented in other jurisdictions.

 A circular economy will allow us to move away from the “take, make, waste” one-way model of production and consumption, and towards a system that relies on building economic and natural capital, rather than depleting finite resources to create value.
 Ultimately, a circular economy will allow Canadian jurisdictions to combine economic regeneration, better societal outcomes and climate ambitions.
-Please join us for what is sure to be an interesting conversation!

 Stéphanie Jagou, Consultant, CERIEC